 Now that you’ve made some progress in your start-up, it is time to expand your business.
 By expanding, it doesn’t mean you have to increase your line or products or services.
 But, what you now need is a team of dedicated professionals that can help you take the next leap.
 Yes, you might need a bit more funds to hire the best talent.
 But, here is the best tip you should consider: Hire talent with dedication and passion for startups and your ideas.

 Young entrepreneurs launching a startup must know, they can’t do everything on their own.
 Recruitment is a key factor; hire passionate people and make sure their skill set is going with the job description.

 An Accountant or an Accountancy Software – You Need It!

-A good accountant will help making the right financial moves and keep you away from hefty financial plunges.
-There are a range of affordable small business accountancy services and software’s in the market.
+A good accountant will help in making the right financial moves and keep you away from hefty financial plunges.
+There is a range of affordable small business accountancy services and software in the market.
 These software’s will help you take care of your financials, in case you’re not able to find a good accountant.

 Keep Testing Your Business Concept

 In the first 100 days, don’t worry about the current situation, just keep your focus on your plan.
 Don’t scale, just do what you’re good at serving the needs of your audience.
 Be brave, pay close attention to details and just give it your best.
 Do not be afraid to take calculated risks.